project-allocator/project-allocator/README.md

 First, you need to clone this repository with `git clone https://github.com/Digital-Garage-ICL/project-allocator-deploy`.

 To begin with, check if you have a Wayfinder workspace created to deploy this application.
 If not, you can create a new workspace with the `setup_prod.sh` script, which you will find in the cloned repository:

 ```bash
 ./scripts/setup_prod.sh
 ```

-When it prompts "Do you already have a Wayfinder workspace (yes/no)?", type "yes", and it will ask you for the necessary information and create a workspace for you.
+When it prompts "Do you already have an empty Wayfinder workspace (y/n)?", type "n", and it will ask you for the necessary information and create a new workspace for you.
 Note that the workspace name must consist of 2-5 alphanumeric characters and must be unique within the Wayfinder cluster.

-Now you can navigate to the Wayfinder UI at [https://portal-20-0-245-170.go.wayfinder.run/](https://portal-20-0-245-170.go.wayfinder.run/) and start creating your Wayfinder application.
+Now you can navigate to the Wayfinder UI at [https://portal-20-0-245-170.go.wayfinder.run/](https://portal-20-0-245-170.go.wayfinder.run/) and start creating your Wayfinder application:

-The URL of your workspace should be output by the `setup_prod.sh` script.
+1. Click **Log in using Single Sign-On (SSO)** to login with your email address (Imperial).
+2. Click **Select workspace** and choose the workspace you created earlier with the `setup_prod.sh` script.

+Before you proceed, you will need to create a GitHub personal access token:

+1. Sign in to GitHub and navigate to the top page: [https://github.com/](https://github.com/)
+2. Click your profile icon at the top right and select **Settings**
+3. Click **Developer settings** > **Personal access tokens** > **Tokens (classic)**
+4. Click **Generate new token (classic)**
+5. Create a new GitHub access token with the following details:
+   1. Leave the **Note** empty
+   2. Select **No expiration** for **Expiration**
+   3. Check **read:packages** for **Select scopes**
+   4. Click **Generate token**
+6. Note down the generated token starting with `ghp_`

 Finally, you are ready to setup your GitHub workflow!
 Simply run the `setup_prod.sh` script (again) as follows: